Reaching your instances

 Floating IP

-Using a floating IP with wide open access to for instance SSH is strongly discouraged.
+Using a floating IP with wide open access to the instance is strongly discouraged and will likely lead to a compromised system used for malicious activity.

 Client VPN